+Ice-breaker Activity:

-- · Ice-breaker activity: - · Choose a paper doll. - On one side, write the characteristics of your son/daughter as an English learner. - On the other side, write one or two characteristics of a good bilingual education or English as a second language (ESL) program.
+- Choose a paper doll. - On one side, write the characteristics of your son/daughter as an Emergent bilingual student. - On the other side, write one or two characteristics of a good bilingual education or English as a second language (ESL) program.